dvernooy/dvernooy.github.io/_embedded/02-obdii.md

   ping_length++;
 }//end while
 ```
-You'll notice in each `iso_putb` and `iso_getb` function call variables like `ISO_P3_MIN`, `ISO_P2_MAX_2`, etc...
+You'll notice in each function call to `iso_putb` and `iso_getb` there are variables like `ISO_P3_MIN`, `ISO_P2_MAX_2`, etc...
 These are timing windows for each of the commands and responses.
 The best explanation of this I've seen is [Trampas Stern's](http://sterntech.com/obdii_protocols_iso.php) website - there are a couple of informative tables there.
-I'm sure there is official documentation somewhere.
-These variables can be used to mask the timing windows and handle errors in the communication timings.
+I'm sure there is official documentation somewhere on the dark web.
+These variables can be used to mask the timing windows and handle errors in the communication timings should they arise.
 I did very little error handling.
 Yes, I know ... bad, bad, bad.

 ### Averaging stuff
 Most of the math here is very simple - you can see the formulas above for MPG.
 In some cases I wanted instantaneous values and in others I wanted running averages.
 For the running (time) averages like average speed, it was important to have a good master clock to always pick from to update & you just need to think about the definitions of averages.